HopkinsIDD/COVIDScenarioPipeline/README.md

 We recommend that most new users use the code from the stable `master` branch.
 Please post questions to GitHub issues with the `question` tag.
 We are prioritizing direct support for individuals engaged in public health planning and emergency response.

-For more information on getting started, please visit our [Getting Started wiki](https://github.com/HopkinsIDD/COVID19_Minimal/wiki/Getting-Started) at [HopkinsIDD/COVID19_Minimal](https://github.com/HopkinsIDD/COVID19_Minimal).
+For more information on getting started, please visit our [wiki](https://github.com/HopkinsIDD/COVID19_Minimal/wiki) at [HopkinsIDD/COVID19_Minimal](https://github.com/HopkinsIDD/COVID19_Minimal).
 We are trying to keep this page up-to-date for use with the `master` branch.

 This open-source project is licensed under GPL v3.0.